Jinarc (Tolvaptan)

 Primary Uses

-Jinarc is used to treat Autosomal Dominant Polycystic Kidney Disease (ADPKD), a condition that causes cysts to grow in the kidneys, leading to problems due to their size and the space they occupy.
+Jinarc is primarily used to treat Autosomal Dominant Polycystic Kidney Disease (ADPKD), a condition characterized by the growth of cysts in the kidneys.

 How It Works